smart-data-models/dataModel.Transportation/BikeHireDockingStation/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `agency_fare_url[string]`: URL of a web page that contains the details of the fares and also could allow to purchase tickets for that agency online.
+- `agency_fare_url[string]`: URL of a web page that contains the details of the fares and also could allow to purchase tickets for that agency online.
 SameAs: 'agency_fare_url' field from GTFS Static Field Definition - agency.txt (https://developers.google.com/transit/gtfs/reference#agencytxt)   - `agency_name[string]`: The agency_name field contains the full name of the transit agency.
 SameAs: 'agency_name' field from GTFS Static Field Definition - agency.txt (https://developers.google.com/transit/gtfs/reference#agencytxt)  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `agency_url[string]`: The agency_url field contains the URL of the transit agency.
+Model: [https://schema.org/Text](https://schema.org/Text)- `agency_url[uri]`: The agency_url field contains the URL of the transit agency.
 SameAs: 'agency_url' field from GTFS Static Field Definition - agency.txt (https://developers.google.com/transit/gtfs/reference#agencytxt)  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `availableBikeNumber[number]`: The number of bikes available in the bike hire docking station to be hired by users  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `contactPoint[object]`: The details to contact with the item  .
+Model: [https://schema.org/ContactPoint](https://schema.org/ContactPoint)	- `areaServed[string]`: The geographic area where a service or offered item is provided.
+Supersedes serviceArea
+	- `availabilityRestriction[*]`: This property links a contact point to information about when the contact point is not available.
+The details are provided using the Opening Hours Specification class  .
+Model: [http://schema.org/hoursAvailable](http://schema.org/hoursAvailable)
+	- `availableLanguage[*]`: A language someone may use with or at the item, service or place.
+Please use one of the language codes from the IETF BCP 47 standard.
+It is implemented the Text option but it could be also Language  .
+Model: [http://schema.org/availableLanguage](http://schema.org/availableLanguage)
+	- `contactOption[*]`: An option available on this contact point (e.g. a toll-free number or support for hearing-impaired callers)  .
+Model: [http://schema.org/contactOption](http://schema.org/contactOption)
+	- `contactType[string]`: Contact type of this item
+	- `email[idn-email]`: Email address of owner
+	- `faxNumber[string]`: The fax number  .
+Model: [http://schema.org/Text](http://schema.org/Text)
+	- `name[string]`: The name of this item
+	- `productSupported[string]`: The product or service this support contact point is related to (such as product support for a particular product line).
+This can be a specific product or product line (e.g. 'iPhone') or a general category of products or services (e.g. 'smartphones')  .
+Model: [http://schema.org/Text](http://schema.org/Text)
-Model: [https://schema.org/Text](https://schema.org/Text)- `availableBikeNumber[integer]`: The number of bikes available in the bike hire docking station to be hired by users  .
-Model: [https://schema.org/Number.](https://schema.org/Number.)- `contactPoint[object]`: The details to contact with the item.  .
-Model: [https://schema.org/ContactPoint](https://schema.org/ContactPoint)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `freeSlotNumber[integer]`: The number of slots available for returning and parking bikes.
+	- `telephone[string]`: Telephone of this contact
+- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `freeSlotNumber[number]`: The number of slots available for returning and parking bikes.
 It must lower or equal than `totalSlotNumber`  .
-Model: [https://schema.org/Number.](https://schema.org/Number.)- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mediaURL[string]`: URL providing further information of any image(s) or media of the complaint or place.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `name[string]`: The name of this item.  - `observationDateTime[string]`: Last reported time of observation.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mediaURL[uri]`: URL providing further information of any image(s) or media of the complaint or place  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `name[string]`: The name of this item  - `observationDateTime[date-time]`: Last reported time of observation  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `openingHours[string]`: Opening hours of the docking station  .
-Model: [http://schema.org/openingHours.](http://schema.org/openingHours.)- `outOfServiceSlotNumber[integer]`: The number of slots that are out of order and cannot be used to hire or park a bike.
+Model: [http://schema.org/openingHours](http://schema.org/openingHours)- `outOfServiceSlotNumber[number]`: The number of slots that are out of order and cannot be used to hire or park a bike.
 It must lower or equal than `totalSlotNumber`  .
-Model: [https://schema.org/Number.](https://schema.org/Number.)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `provider[string]`: Bike hire service provider  .
-Model: [https://schema.org/provider.](https://schema.org/provider.)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `stationCode[string]`: The station number or station code of the bike hire docking station corresponding to the observation.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `stationName[string]`: The name of the bike hire docking station corresponding to this observation.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `provider[string]`: Bike hire service provider  .
+Model: [https://schema.org/provider](https://schema.org/provider)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `stationCode[string]`: The station number or station code of the bike hire docking station corresponding to the observation  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `stationName[string]`: The name of the bike hire docking station corresponding to this observation  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `status[string]`: Status of the bike hire docking station.
 Enum:'working, outOfService, withIncidence, full, almostFull, empty, almostEmpty'.
-Or any other application specific.  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `totalSlotNumber[integer]`: The total number of slots offered by this bike docking station  .
-Model: [https://schema.org/Number.](https://schema.org/Number.)- `type[string]`: NGSI Entity type.
+Or any other application specific  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `totalSlotNumber[number]`: The total number of slots offered by this bike docking station  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `type[string]`: NGSI Entity type.
 It has to be BikeHireDockingStation  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->